-- 1. The total unduplicated number of bachelor's recipients in the cohort minus - 2.
+- 1. The total unduplicated number of bachelor's recipients who were found enrolled or employed in the cohort minus - 2.
 The number of bachelor's recipients in the cohort with invalid SSNs who were not found enrolled during the first year.
 These students are removed from the denominator because it is not possible for them to be found in the wage data.

-Again, ODA staff do not adjust the data received from DEO for PBF#2.
+Again, ODA staff do not adjust the data received from DEO/FETPIP for PBF#2.